Marathon Man Mounts for Another Fishing World Record Breaking Attempt

-Jeff Kolodzinski is a man on a mission – a Marathon Man out to break a record he already holds.
-On September 4 and 5, 2019, at Giant Goose Ranch in Canton, Illinois, he will attempt to catch more than 2,143 fish on hook and line to break his own world record set in 2011.
+Peoria, IL – Jeff Kolodzinski is a man on a mission – a Marathon Man out to break a record he already holds.
+Starting at 9:00am on September 9th, 2020, at Sankoty Lakes Resort and Retreat outside Peoria, Illinois, he will attempt to catch more than 2,172 fish on hook and line to break his own record set in 2019.

-Kolodzinski set the record in Minnesota in 2011 — 2,143 fish in 24 hours – and he believes that it can be broken.
-To set that record, he averaged better than 89 fish per hour; that’s 1.48 per minute!
+Kolodzinski set the record at Nate Herman’s Goose Ranch in 2019 – 2,172 fish in 24 hours – and he believes it can be broken.
+To set that record, he averaged more than 90 fish per hour; that’s 1.5 fish per minute!

-“I think I can average two per minute if conditions are right,” he says.
-“If I can just be more efficient with handling and unhooking the fish, I think I can get close to 3,000 in 24 hours.
+“I think I can average two per minute if the conditions are right,” he says.
+“If I can just be more efficient with handling and unhooking the fish, I think I can get close to 2,500 fish in 24 hours.
 Insane, I know!”

-For his fishing, Kolodzinski will use a 10-foot pole, 10 feet of fluorocarbon line, a small barbless hook, a small float and live bait.
-Most of the fish he’ll be catching will be panfish – bluegill, crappie, perch and the occasional largemouth bass.
+For his fishing, Kolodzinski will use a 10-foot pole, 10 feet of fluorocarbon line, a small barbless hook, a small float, and live bait.
+Most of the fish he’ll be catching will be panfish – bluegill, hybrid bluegill, crappie, perch, and the occasional largemouth bass.

 There will be a significant social media push ahead of the event and throughout all 24 hours of the event.
-As part of the broadcast, Marathon Man will offer hourly product giveaways from supporting sponsors.
+As part of the broadcast, Marathon Man will offer product giveaways from supporting sponsors.
 Those who donate $25 or more will also be entered into a drawing for even more fishing-related prizes.
-Current sponsors include St. Croix Rods, Thill Floats, Suffix line, VMC hooks, Costa Del Mar sunglasses, Mr. Crappie Poles, Gerber fishing tools, Gemini apparel, Old Town Canoes & Kayaks, Humminbird Fish Finders, Engel Coolers, Talon shallow water anchors, and Minn Kota trolling motors.
+Current sponsors include St. Croix Rods, Thill Floats, Sufix line, VMC hooks Costa Del Mar sunglasses, Mr. Crappie Poles, Gerber fishing tools, Gemini apparel, Old Town Canoes, Humminbird Fish Finders, Engel Coolers, Talon shallow water anchors, and Minn Kota trolling motors.

-Companies and sponsors interested in making a tax-deductible donation or pledge, may sign up by contacting Kolodzinski on our Contact Page or use his Givergy page https://givergy.us/MM2020.
+Companies and sponsors interested in making a tax-deductible donation or pledge, may sign up by contacting Kolodzinski via the Contact Page at www.marathonmanfishing.com or use his Givergy page https://givergy.us/MM2020.
 Donations can also be made by texting “MM2020” to 888-646-0646.